jcheype/NabAlive/README.md

 MongoDB listens to `127.0.0.1` only by default.
 The Java components are connecting to `localhost`.
 Depending of your system configuration `localhost` can mean different things.
 If you encounter connection issues while building the Java components here are a couple of things to try:

 * On some Ubuntu systems an alias is set to your hostname on `127.0.1.1` in `/etc/hosts`.
 If you encounter connections problems, it's the first place to look at.
 You should be able to safely delete the `127.0.1.1` line in `/etc/hosts`.
 * Edit your MongoDB configuration (`/etc/mongodb.conf`) and comment the `bind_ip` line, then restart MongoDB.
 It should now listen on all interfaces and connection should succeed regardless of the IP address used.
+(Keep in mind that anybody can connect to your mongodb server with this solution)

 ### Java